 How to Be Happy: Your Inner World

 Your mind doesn’t want you to know about your inner world’s effect on your happiness.
-It is it is own creature with it is own logic built on a structure of beliefs and agreements formed by past experiences.
-We can compare it with what we call an artificial intelligence, AI.
+It is its own creature with it is own logic built on a structure of beliefs and agreements formed by past experiences.
+We can compare it with what we call artificial intelligence, AI.
 A structure of opinions and conclusions that can learn new things within set conditions, in the case of a typical AI those conditions are ones and zeros.
-In the case of your mind it’s beliefs, formed by past experiences and your emotions and conclusions drawn from them.
+In the case of your mind, it’s beliefs, formed by past experiences and your emotions and conclusions drawn from them.

 That does not mean it is easy.
 The mind is a living organism fighting for survival.
 If you have watched the show The Good Place – think of the AI Janet and her reaction to Chidi trying to reboot her.
-As a built in defence mechanism Janet starts pleading to Chidi’s emotional side as soon as he gets close to the reset button.
+As a built-in defense mechanism, Janet starts pleading to Chidi’s emotional side as soon as he gets close to the reset button.
 She shows pictures of her children, cries for mercy, screams at him in anger – even though she does not have kids or emotions.
 It’s likely that your mind will react in a similar way.
-With every trick it’s got it will try to get you back in to well-known reactions and patterns.
-Not because it’s bad, but because it’s patterns has been built up for a reason over the years and letting go of them feels like a very bad idea to that logic.
+With every trick it’s got it will try to get you back into well-known reactions and patterns.
+Not because it’s bad, but because its patterns have been built up for a reason over the years, and letting go of them feels like a very bad idea to that logic.

-Like a multi headed hydra, more heads will grow out when you cut one off.
-You are more likely to succeed if you hide out, observe it and track it’s behaviour than rushing in with your sword and start cutting everything that moves.
-I will leave the hydra for Hercules for now but if you are serious about changing how you react, feel and think and with that your experience of the world there are exercises that put together will build a working path.
+Like a multi-headed hydra, more heads will grow out when you cut one-off.
+You are more likely to succeed if you hide out, observe it and track its behavior than rushing in with your sword and start cutting everything that moves.
+I will leave the hydra for Hercules for now but if you are serious about changing how you react, feel and think, and with that your experience of the world there are exercises that put together will build a working path.

-Step one is to build self awareness.
+Step one is to build self-awareness.
 What thoughts are running, what perspectives do they exist in and how do you react and act on them?
 When you start getting a better picture of that you can practice shifting your attention between different perspectives.
 Slowly you will build a gap between yourself and your mind where you no longer identify with your thoughts and beliefs.
 Your mind is not you.
-Now you can start looking at the unconscious beliefs, release the emotions that has been stored with them and take your faith out of them – the glue that holds your beliefs together.
+Now you can start looking at the unconscious beliefs, release the emotions that have been stored with them, and take your faith out of them – the glue that holds your beliefs together.

 When you choose to start this journey and have a good guide in some form you will eventually discover a whole new world.
-The virtual world becomes more quiet and you get to experience without layers of judgements, fears, righteousness, opinions and even descriptions.
-This is a state of deep satisfaction, peace and joy and you will discover how the old state that your mind was saying was reality was nothing but a projection.
+The virtual world becomes quieter and you get to experience without layers of judgments, fears, righteousness, opinions, and even descriptions.
+This is a state of deep satisfaction, peace, and joy and you will discover how the old state that your mind was saying was reality was nothing but a projection.